 California Nursing License Defense Attorney

-Los Angeles firm represents clients before the Board of Registered Nursing
+Los Angeles firm represents Registered Nurses before the Board of Registered Nursing

 Working as a nurse isn’t just a job, but a tremendous personal and professional commitment.
 Whether a nurse works in a hospital, a doctor’s office or a different environment, they are critical to the well-being of the patients they serve.
-At the Law Offices of Victor Manrique in Los Angeles, I defend nurses who are in danger of losing their professional license because of an accusation made against them or a criminal conviction.
+At the Law Offices of Victor Manrique in Los Angeles, in addition to defending nurses in any job discipline or discharge I defend nurses who are in danger of losing their professional license because of an accusation made against them or a criminal conviction.

 If you’re a nurse worried about losing what you worked so hard for, I can help

-My firm is familiar with each aspect of the disciplinary process used by the Board of Registered Nursing, including:
+My firm is familiar with the disciplinary process used by the Board of Registered Nursing, including:

 - Accusations — The accusation is a public legal document which alleges that the subject has violated the Nursing Practice Act.
 At this stage, the nurse must file a defense or face a default and subsequent sanctions.